evert/push-please/draft-pot-prefer-push.md

 # Rationale

 Many HTTP-based services provide some mechanism to embed the HTTP response bodies of resources into other HTTP resource.
-A common example of this when a resource is structured as a "collection of resources".
+A common example of this is when a resource is structured as a "collection of resources".
 Examples of this
 include: